Inside the Square: Production

-After the release of 2008 film The Square, David Michod made the documentary on the film with the help of behind the scene footage available.
+After the release of 2008 film The Square, David Michôd made the documentary on the film with the help of behind the scene footage available.
 He also interview the cast and crew of the film.
 They talk about their experience of shooting the film.

-Talking about making the documentary on the production of film, Michod said "just bearing witness to the battle of a feature film shoot is a good learning experience."
+Talking about making the documentary on the production of film, Michôd said "just bearing witness to the battle of a feature film shoot is a good learning experience."